minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

     [346],
     [115],
     [2018],
-    [would hinder the EPA efforts to decrease methane emissions in the oil and gas industry from both new and modified sources from the oil and gas industry], [H. R. 3055],
+    [would hinder the EPA's efforts to decrease methane emissions in the oil and gas industry from both new and modified sources from the oil and gas industry], [H. R. 3055],
     [385],